ElliotMadsen-COMP/home-soc-lab/README.md

 The system could use some improvement.
 It would be nice to be able to get more information from the culprit than just their IP address.
 I would also like an automated way of checking whether a threat is actually present.
 This would be listed in the report and each instance would flagged as urgent or low priority.

+*All IP addresses shown in this project are from a private lab environment used for testing.*